IgrikXD/Easy-SDR/PI Attenuator/SMD/Assembly guide.md

 - Rz -> Rx -> Ry -> SMA con.

 ## Installation recommendations
 Connect the attenuator between the antenna and the SDR receiver.
-Or, in the case of using a upconverter - between the antenna and the upconverter, this solution will also avoid overloading the upconverter's input.
+Or, in the case of using an upconverter - between the antenna and the upconverter, this solution will also avoid overloading the upconverter's input.

 If you use PI Attenuator, you will lose the ability to use software selectable Bias Tee (if this is offered by your SDR receiver).
 Therefore, **if you use an active antenna (for example, Mini-Whip), you will definitely need to use a separate Power Feed Unit that is connected between the antenna and the PI Attenuator.**

-In the event of a large number of interference at reception, you can independently manufacture a metal case for the attenuator.
+In the event of a large amount of interference at reception, you can independently manufacture a metal case for the attenuator.
 To do this, you can use any metal box of suitable size.
 The box is connected to the shield of a coaxial cable (connects to the external part of the SMA connector) or wire can be used, one end of which is soldered to the box and the other to a special "SHIELD" contact on the attenuator board.